 Many employment laws vary from state to state, and Jim has worked with clients who have multi-state (and even 50-state) operations to ensure that their policies and practices are compliant in every jurisdiction.

-Finally, because of his judicial clerkship experience and the direct handling of many appeals since (on behalf of both appealing and the defending parties, and both before and after jury verdicts), he is able to effectively assist clients when it is necessary to either defend a ruling on appeal or to obtain a reversal or other relief from an appellate court.
+Finally, because of his judicial clerkship experience and the direct handling of many appeals since that appointment, he is able to effectively assist clients when it is necessary to either defend a ruling on appeal or to obtain a reversal or other relief from an appellate court.